Dudleya brevifolia

 Dudleya brevifolia, is a rare succulent plant known by the common name short-leaved liveforever, short-leaved dudleya or rarely the Del Mar Hasseanthus.
-It is an edaphic endemic that only grows on the mesas of the most ancient marine terraces, hiding in the vicinity of ironstone concretions.
+It is an edaphic endemic that only grows on Lindavista formation marine terraces, on surfaces with ironstone nodules.
 The leaves are deciduous, and disappear after the inflorescence develops.
 The small white flowers are star-shaped with a yellow center.
 After flowering, any above ground trace of the plant will disappear, and it survives under the earth with a starch-rich subterranean caudex.
 Dudleya brevifolia is only found on coastal mesas along a small strip of coast in San Diego County, California.

 It was formerly a subspecies of the similar Dudleya blochmaniae, and was not recognized as a distinct species because both plants grew and hybridized together.
 However, the habitats with the intermediate populations were razed for residential development, and with these populations destroyed, Dudleya blochmaniae subsp. brevifolia was elevated to species status as Dudleya brevifolia.
 Populations continued to be extirpated until the plant was protected.
-Currently, Dudleya brevifolia is only found in 5 locations in the world, in an area roughly 8 sqmi centered around Torrey Pines State Park.
+Currently, Dudleya brevifolia is only found in five locations in the world, in an area roughly 8 sqmi centered around Torrey Pines State Natural Reserve.
 It is of conservation concern, as the remaining populations have become fragmented and are threatened by continued disturbance and declining populations at some sites.

 Description

 This species is unique as the smallest member of the Dudleya.
-It is characterized by the ultimate leaf reduction in the genus, having the smallest and most divergent leaf type, which are often almost buried in the soil, and connected to the stem by long petioles.
-This species is neotenous, with the adult leaves essentially remaining unchanged from the juvenile leaves.The leaves are deciduous, and expire towards the summer months.
+It is characterized by the ultimate leaf reduction in the genus, having the smallest and most divergent leaf type, which are often almost buried in the soil and connected to the stem by long petioles.
+This species is neotenous, with the adult leaves essentially remaining unchanged from the juvenile leaves.
+The leaves are deciduous, and expire towards the summer months.
 The flowering period usually begins as early as April, and continues through June, with seeds being set in June and July.
 The populations at Carmel Mountain Preserve tend to flower earlier than those near the coast.